 Diversity in the Residence Halls

-The students that live in our residence halls and all those who attend Sam Houston State University come from diverse backgrounds and social groups.
+The students who live in our residence halls and all those who attend Sam Houston State University come from diverse backgrounds and social groups.
 Therefore, we encourage acceptance and appreciation of individuals regardless of race, sex, color, religion, creed, national origin or ancestry, age, marital status, sexual orientation, gender identity, disability or veteran status.

 All residents should feel that they are a welcomed and accepted part of their living environment.
 They should feel free to live in this environment without harassment and intimidation.
 All of our residents have something to contribute to their living environment and should be treated with dignity and respect.
 In a community that values diversity, acts of bigotry cannot and will not be tolerated.